Everybody wants to save money and improve the bottom line, right? This is the way of business. This is a given.

 Drivers 7 & 8: Take advantage of tax incentives & funding.

 The final two steps are centered around tax incentives, which often scale with property size.
 So, too, do programs aimed at reducing a hotel’s carbon footprint.
 There also can be funds in the form of rebates on a per-unit basis or preferential low-interest loans.
 Tapping these sources can cut investment without impacting return.

-So, connect your guestroom to your BMS for a full-blown guestroom management system, and then execute on these steps.
+So, connect your guestroom to your building management system for a full-blown guestroom management system, and then execute on these steps.
 Then, sit back and watch your ROI grow.
 For even more help and information, here’s a comprehensive white paper of how to make a guestroom management system benefit the bottom line.

 I’d love to hear your thoughts and invite you to share them in the comments below.